MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-solution-overiew.md

 ---
-title: Provide an overview of the solution
+title: Provide overviews of projects and solutions during Dynamics 365 implementation projects
 description: Read about the change manager's tasks for catching and providing the overview of the project and the solution during a Dynamics 365 implementation project.
 author: taksatoms
 ms.author: tsato